Ties with Saudis at stake as US releases findings on killing

 Once in office, Biden said he would maintain whatever scale of relations with Saudi Arabia that U.S. interests required.
 He also ordered an end to U.S. support for the Saudi-led bombing campaign in Yemen and said he would stop the sale of offensive weapons to Saudi Arabia.
 He’s given few details of what weapons and support he meant.

-Asked how the release of the findings would affect Biden’s approach toward Saudi Arabia, White House press secretary Jen Psaki said Wednesday, “He will speak out on the concerns he has about human rights abuses, about the lack of freedom of speech or the lack of freedom of media and expression, or any concerns he has.”
+Asked how the release of the findings would affect Biden’s approach toward Saudi Arabia, White House press secretary Jen Psaki said Thursday that a range of options was on the table.

-But she added: “We have a long relationship with Saudi Arabia” and said the U.S. would continue aiding Saudi Arabia’s defense against regional rivals.
+“There are areas where we will express concerns and leave open the option of accountability,” Psaki said.
+“There are also areas where we will continue to work with Saudi Arabia, given the threats they face in the region.”

 Congress in 2019 demanded the release of the report’s findings, but the Trump administration refused.
 The Biden administration agreed to release a declassified version.